---offlineflag indicates to Tidal Tools that the output needs to be stored in a file instead of being uploaded.
+--offlineflag indicates that the results are saved to a local file, instead of being uploaded.

-After the analysis is completed, you will find a zip file called,
+After the analysis is completed, you will find the results in a file called

-Back to the machine with internet access, you can now upload your results to your workspace with this command.
+On the machine with internet access, upload the results to your workspace:

-You need to install Docker in order to complete the source code analysis.
-This is because the analysis uses several system dependent software libraries so by using Docker the analysis can use those libraries without you requiring to install the correct versions and dependencies.
+You need to install Docker to complete the source code analysis.
+This is because the analysis uses several system-dependent software libraries.
+By using Docker, the analysis can use those libraries without requiring you to install any other dependencies.